elliotkirton/elliotkirton/README.md

-Hey 👋, I'm Elliot
+Hey 👋

-💻 I'm a @lua programmer currently doing projects both big and small on @roblox.
-Always looking for new challenges so currently learning how to code @python and have already created a few small projects with it.
-Hoping to expand my knowledge even further so learning C & C++ too.

-🤖 Here are some of my @lua based projects

-            **🚧  projects will arrive soon 🚧 **

-💽 More projects, but this time in @python

-           **🚧  projects will arrive soon 🚧 **
+💻 I'm a @lua programmer with 3+ years of experience coding & programming on @roblox.
+I'm now starting to create bots on @discord using @python.